 Sustainable Vail: Time to brush up on trail etiquette

 Trail season is upon us and many of us are ready to enjoy the trails we are fortunate to have in the Eagle River Valley.
-On the trail, we may encounter a number of different user groups including mountain bikers, hikers, trail runners, equestrians and motorized.
+On the trail, we may encounter a number of different user groups including mountain bikers, hikers, trail runners, equestrians and motorized vehicles.

 Even though we may use different methods of travel on the trail, there’s a good chance we are all using the trail for some of the same reasons.
 Trails allow us to connect with nature, improve our physical and mental health, provide social engagement, adventure and plain old fun.

-Good trail etiquette leads to a better trail user experience for all so please acquaint yourself with the key principles of trail etiquette:
+Good trail etiquette leads to a better trail user experience for all user groups, so please acquaint yourself with the below:

-- Treat others as you would like to be treated: When approaching other trail users, smile, say hello, say thank you if you are passing, and say have a great hike or ride.
-You are outside recreating in our beautiful piece of paradise we call the Eagle River Valley, it’s a happy place!
+When approaching other trail users, smile, say hello, say thank you if you are passing, and say have a great hike or ride.
+You are outside recreating in our beautiful piece of paradise we call the Vail Valley and it’s a happy place.

 Support Local Journalism

 Only use open trails.
 This includes staying off of trails that have seasonal wildlife closures, muddy trails, and trails that may have crews working on them.
 Check the Vail Valley Mountain Trails Alliance website for updated trail conditions and for seasonal wildlife closures.

 The damage from hiking, running, or biking on muddy trails creates a bad user experience for all and in the end must be fixed by volunteers who could be focusing their time on more impactful projects.
 Please stay off muddy trails until they are dry.